Israel and Leadership Teen Programs

 Dor L’Dor Israel Travel

-After completing 10th grade, teens from all three Cohen Camps—Tevya, Tel Noar, and Pembroke—join up for Dor L’Dor Israel Travel: an intensive four weeks in Israel, a trip that is physically, spiritually, and intellectually stimulating.
-Then our own teens return to Camp Tevya for two weeks of reflection, reconnection with the Tevya family, and the chance to share some of their discoveries with the rest of camp.
+After completing 10th grade, teens from all three Cohen Camps—Tevya, Tel Noar, and Pembroke—join up for Dor L’Dor Israel Travel: an intensive 4.5 weeks in Israel, a trip that is physically, spiritually, and intellectually stimulating.
+Then our own teens may return to Camp Tevya for 10 days of reflection, reconnection with the Tevya family, and the chance to share some of their discoveries with the rest of camp.

 We strongly believe that direct experience of Israel is integral to the way each person develops their Jewish identity, values, and character.
 Dor L’Dor gives our teens an opportunity to create a personal relationship with the historical, religious, and cultural aspects of Israel’s people, land, and heritage.
 Younger campers relish the weekly Shabbat updates sent in by the Dor L’Dor travelers and the stories they hear upon the teens’ return.
 This opportunity for campers to learn from “near-peer” teens and then become the role models themselves is a distinctive feature of the Cohen Camps’ approach.